superfaceai/station/README.md

 **Upload:**

-Uploads map/profile/provider to Store - use paths to `.supr` file for profiles, `.suma` for maps and `.json` form providers.
+Uploads map/profile/provider to Store - use paths to `.supr` file for profiles, `.suma` for maps and `.json` for providers.
 Do not use path ending with `.ast.json` (compiled files).

 ```
 yarn upload {path}